glacials/splits-io/README.md

 ---

 <p align="center">
-  A speedrun data store and analysis engine.
+  A speedrun data store, analysis engine, and racing platform.
 </p>

 ## About
 Splits.io is how speedrunners improve through data.
 It gives split-by-split analysis of individual runs, viewed through a lens of all runs.
-On Splits.io, speedrunners share more than their time -- they share their entire history of attempts, successful or not, and get feedback on how to improve long-term through statistics and comparisons with themselves and other runners in their weight class.
+On Splits.io, speedrunners share more than their time—they share their entire history of attempts, successful or not, and get feedback on how to improve long-term through statistics and comparisons with themselves and other runners in their weight class, both live (via races) and after-the-fact using historical data.

 Splits.io works with LiveSplit and more than 15 other speedrunning timers.
 An auto-generated list can be viewed in the [FAQ][faq]; new timers can self-integrate using the [Splits.io Exchange Format][exchange].